 Formal consultancy graduate schemes are provided by a number of large, well-known organisations such as Accenture, Deloitte, EY, Fujitsu, IBM, KPM and PwC.

 As a graduate business consultant at Fujitsu, you'll help clients to use digital technology, develop client strategy, analyse data, drive effective change and optimise business processes.
-You'll need a strong interest in technology and a willingness to travel, as projects could take you across Fujitsu's European business.

 How do I apply?

 The majority of consulting graduate schemes aim to attract high academic achievers.
 Typically you'll need:

 - A 2:1 undergraduate qualification - Some organisations may ask for a related degree but this is not always the case; Accenture, Fujitsu, IBM and PwC welcome applications from graduates of any degree discipline.